-Approximately 1 in 10 women of childbearing age suffer from polycystic ovary syndrome (PCOS).
-And in my practice, I work with many women who are navigating the side effects, causes and complications of PCOS.
-I thought I’d take a minute to discuss what exactly PCOS is, what complications it can create and who may be at risk for it.
+Approximately 1 in 10 women suffer from polycystic ovary syndrome (PCOS).
+And in my practice, I work with many women who are navigating the side effects, causes, and complications of PCOS.
+I thought I’d take a minute to discuss what exactly PCOS is, what complications it can create, and who may be at risk for it.

-A NY Times blog recently pointed out that PCOS is a very misleading name.
+A New York Times article recently pointed out that PCOS is a very misleading name.
 PCOS is a hormonal imbalance of female sex hormones that can cause irregular periods, elevated male hormones (androgens) or multiple cysts in the ovaries.
 It is important to note that not all women with PCOS have the characteristic cysts.
 Doctors diagnose PCOS if two symptoms are present and hormonal blood tests are confirmatory.
 Relying solely on the presence of ovarian cysts can lead to a missed diagnosis.

 PCOS can lead to a variety of complications, from type 2 diabetes and infertility to sleep apnea and cardiovascular disease.
 Women with PCOS may experience one or more of the following: